kokomanu31/template-repo/.github/ISSUE_TEMPLATE/💡-enhancement-request.md

 ### Additional context
 <!--
   Include any other information or context about why this enhancement is needed, such as user feedback or performance improvements, screenshots, GIFs or video recordings

--->
+  Note: If none, write *N/A* as the answer to this question -->

 ### Benefits
 <!--
-  Explain how this enhancement improves the current feature, and what benefits it would bring e.g.: Will greatly increase user experience
+  Explain how this enhancement improves the current feature, and what benefits it would bring eg.: Will greatly increase user experience
->
+-->